ClickCease

 Selling your house can trigger some tax consequences that might surprise you if you’re not expecting them.

-The IRS considers your home sale a taxable event, but there are some pretty generous exemptions that let most people keep their profits tax-free.
+The IRS considers your home sale a taxable event, but some pretty generous exemptions let most people keep their profits tax-free.

-If you’ve lived in your house as your primary residence for at least two of the past five years, you can exclude up to $250,000 in profit from taxes if you’re single, or $500,000 if you’re married filing jointly.
+If you’ve lived in your house as your primary residence for at least two of the past five years, you can exclude up to $250,000 in profit from taxes if you’re single or $500,000 if you’re married and filing jointly.

 This is called the primary residence exclusion.
 It’s one of the best tax breaks available to regular homeowners.
 You can use this exemption once every two years.

 Any profit above these limits gets taxed as capital gains.
-If you owned the house for more than a year, it’s considered long-term capital gains, which have lower tax rates than regular income.
+If you owned the house for more than a year, long-term capital gains have lower tax rates than regular income.

-If you sold for less than you paid for the house plus improvements, you don’t owe any taxes because you didn’t make a profit.
+If you sold the house for less than you paid for it plus improvements, you don’t owe any taxes because you didn’t make a profit.

-Just ensure you keep records of all the improvements you made to the house because they can reduce your taxable gain.
+Please ensure you keep records of all the improvements you made to the house, as they can reduce your taxable gain.

 Why Some Homeowners Choose Cash House Buyers